ltelab/awaca_field_scripts/mira/README.md

 ```

 ## Setting up conda environment
-The required packages for the quicklooks scripts are numpy, pandas, netdf4, xarray, matplotlib
+The required python packages for the quicklooks scripts are numpy, pandas, netdf4, xarray, matplotlib
-The environment can be made from the .yml file if the computer has access to the internet:
+The conda environment can be made from the .yml file if the computer has access to the internet:
 ```
 conda env create -f quicklook_env.yml
 ```